diambra/docs/content/gettingStarted/examples/humanExperienceRecorder/_index.en.md

 ---
 date: 2016-04-09T16:50:16+02:00
-title: Human Experience Recorder
+title: Episode Recorder
 weight: 50
 ---

 This example focuses on:

-- Human experience recording settings configuration
+- Episode recording settings configuration
 - Controller interfacing (Gamepad or Keyboard)

 {{% notice tip %}}
-A dedicated section describing human experience recording wrapper settings is presented <a href="/imitationlearning/#experience-recording-wrapper">here</a> and provides additional details on their usage and purpose.
+A dedicated section describing episode recording wrapper settings is presented <a href="/imitationlearning/#episode-recording-wrapper">here</a> and provides additional details on their usage and purpose.
 {{% /notice %}}

 {{% notice note %}}